 2. Cramming creates a deceptive sense of mastery that quickly fades.
 Intensive, massed study sessions temporarily inflate retrieval strength, making information highly accessible for a short period, but they do little to build robust, long-lasting storage strength (Bjork, 1994).
 This explains why learners might pass an exam after cramming but struggle to recall the content weeks later.

 3. Introducing "desirable difficulties" during learning significantly enhances long-term retention.
 Strategies like spaced practice, interleaving, and retrieval practice, while initially making learning feel harder, force learners to engage in effortful retrieval, thereby strengthening storage strength and making knowledge more durable over time (Roediger & Karpicke, 2006).
-Teachers should embrace these challenges to foster deeper learning.
+Teachers should embrace these challenges to develop deeper learning.

 4. Teachers must help learners understand the distinction between current performance and true learning.
 Learners often misinterpret high retrieval strength as deep understanding, leading them to abandon effective study strategies in favour of less effortful, but ultimately less effective, methods like re-reading (Dunlosky et al., 2013).
-Educating learners about storage and retrieval strength can empower them to adopt more effective, effortful learning habits.
+Educating learners about storage and retrieval strength can support them to adopt more effective, effortful learning habits.

 Storage Strength vs. Retrieval Strength: Knowing the Difference infographic for teachers